ngx-metaui/rules/docs/OSSRules.md

 ## OSS Rules and MetaUI Application

-In this section we will extend our application from the [getting started guide][1] where a simple page was generated and also cover more advanced aspect behind all this in following sections:
+In this section we will extend our application from the [getting started guide][1] where a simple page was generated and also cover more advanced aspect behind but before we get into how to use OSS, lets start with a [quick overview of the syntax][6] and its similarities and differences to other syntaxes you may know already.

-Before we get into how to use OSS, lets start with a [quick overview of the syntax][6] and its similarities and differences to other syntaxes you may know already.
+* [Overview of the OSS syntax][6]
 * [Extend MetaUI Applications](#extend-metaui-applications)
 * [Rules](#rules)
 * [Context and Properties](#context-and-properties)